-Sparks of Change brings together select groups of Jewish and Arab high school students, teachers, and teachers-in-training from Israel to travel together to the United States or Canada.
-In North America, the group participates in a transformative program including encounters with North American high school students (Jewish and non-Jewish), home hospitality, and touring.
-The delegation aims to promote coexistence among the Israeli participants and to enable North American high school students to learn about the complexity and potential of life in Israel.
+Galilee Dreamers (formerly known as Sparks of Change) brings together select groups of Jewish and Arab high school students, teachers, and teachers-in-training from Israel to travel together to communities around the world.
+In each community, the groups participate in a transformative program including encounters with local high school students (Jewish and non-Jewish), home hospitality, and touring.
+The program aims to promote coexistence among the Israeli participants and to enable high school students worldwide to learn about the complexity and potential of life in Israel.

 Half an Hour Away but Different Worlds

-Past delegations included neighboring high schools in the Galilee region.
-Although the two high schools are less than a half-hour drive from one another, the participants had never met students from the other school before.
-Before the delegation, the Arab participants had minimal to no contact with Jews, and so too the Jews with the Arabs.
+Delegations include neighboring high schools in the Galilee region.
+Although the two high schools are geographically close, the participants have often never met students from the other school before.
+Before the delegation, the Arab participants have had minimal to no contact with Jews, and so too the Jews with the Arabs.

 A Trip of a Lifetime

-During the trip, the delegation participates in intensive encounters with students from Jewish and non-Jewish schools in the United States or Canada, exposing them to different aspects of North American society.
+During the trip, the delegations participate in intensive encounters with students from Jewish and non-Jewish schools abroad.
 The Israelis enjoy home hospitality and spend time at the schools.
-They engage in dialogue with the North American students about what it is like to live in Israel as a teenager, and what their experiences are of the Jewish-Arab conflict.
+They engage in dialogue with the local students about what it is like to live in Israel as a teenager, and what their experiences are of the Jewish-Arab conflict.

-In their program evaluations, participants in the delegation reported that they learned about new cultures and to accept people who are different than them.
+In their program evaluations, participants reported that they learned about new cultures and to accept people who are different than them.
 As one participant explained: “Kids started to get to know the others and started to accept them even though they are different.”
-Not only did the Jews and Arabs from Israel get to know one another and their cultures, but they also got to know North American teens and Jewish communities better.
+Not only did the Jews and Arabs from Israel get to know one another and their cultures, but they also got to know teens and Jewish communities around the world.
 One participant summed up the impact of the program: “It definitely made me a better person.”

 Participants strengthened their commitment to coexistence.
 They described their insights: “It deepened my understanding that we and the next generation must work harder in order to make a change.
 I am certainly motivated to contribute as much as I can.”
 Another participant explained: “After every discussion, I understood more and more that despite the gaps and disagreements, it is very important that we cooperate and this will benefit both sides.
 Therefore, after this journey, I support coexistence to a much greater extent, and understand its importance in the complex reality that exists.”